Where We Are From

 The Division of the Shawi

-The villages of the Shawi Project are a small group of 880 people who have resisted colonization.
+The villages of the Shawi Project in San Martin are a small group of 880 people who have resisted colonization and urbanization.

 The Shawi as a whole are among those most impacted by missionaries and invaders.
-There are 12,997 people in the region who identify as Shawi although many have westernized and Christianized, renting their land to mestizos, and moving to local towns and cities.
+There are ovr 20,000 people in the jungle region who identify as Shawi although many have westernized and Christianized, renting their land to mestizos, and moving to local towns and cities.
 These lands have now been heavily damaged by deforestation and poor agricultural practices.
+Palm oil plantations are encroaching, as are coca growers producing cocaine.
 Many call the abused land "laundry soils."

-The group of "our" Shawi mostly resided in the mountains of San Martin, and because of their hard to reach location, missionaries did not reach them as early as the ones near Loreto and Yurimaguas.
+The group of Shawi we work with in the San Martin district, because of their hard to reach location, missionaries did not reach them as early as the ones near Loreto district and the city of Yurimaguas.
 Those Shawi still share retain some cultural remnants, however Christian Missionaries in the area since 1950 have demonized Shawi shamanism, and encouraged all traditional practices to be thought of as "from the devil.
-Several Shawi men were brutally murdered in recent years after being accused of "devilish practices."
+Several Shawi curanderos were brutally murdered in recent years after being accused of "devilish practices."

 While modernization and connection to the western world will doubtless affect future generations, our hope is that they might decide for themselves what aspects of their beliefs to change and what to keep- rather than it being imposed on them.